 - recurrent stomach pain, cramping or bloating

-- any combination of iron, vitamin B12 or folic acid deficiency
+- iron, vitamin B12 or folic acid deficiency

 - sudden or unexpected weight loss (but not in all cases)